Subpoena Service Of Process

 A bench warrant allows police, sheriffs and law enforcement to arrest the person served and bring them to court.
 When the person is in court, the judge will set a bond.
 If the person cannot make bond, that person can be held in custody until they comply with the subpoena.

-If you have been charged with contempt of court, the attorneys at the O'Malley and Sawyer, LLC, can help you.
+If you have been charged with contempt of court, the attorneys at the Sawyer Legal Group, LLC, can help you.
 Be smart, exercise your right to remain silent, and contact us today at 303-731-0719.
 Together, we can protect your future.